openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 isAbilityEnabled(info : AbilityInfo, callback : AsyncCallback\<boolean>): void

-Checks whether an ability is enabled based on a given **AbilityInfo** object.
+Checks whether the ability that matches a given **AbilityInfo** object is enabled.
 This API uses an asynchronous callback to return the result.

 **Required permissions**